News

 In Bird v DP (a pseudonym) [2024] HCA 41 the priest who committed sexual abuse of a child whilst carrying out pastoral activities as a representative of the Diocese was not an employee.
 There was no evidence of negligence by the Diocese so the question was whether being ‘akin to an employee’ was sufficient to give rise to vicarious liability.
 It was held that vicarious liability does not arise in the absence of employment.

-“Due to the current legislation this High Court decision means that there is a distinct two-tiered system of justice in Australia impacting victims of child sexual abuse by non-employees depending on whether they were sexually abused before or after 2018,” said Ms James.
+“Due to the current legislation this High Court decision means that there is a distinct two-tiered system of justice in Australia impacting victims of child sexual abuse by non-employees depending on when they were sexually abused,” said Ms James.

 “We previously urged the Royal Commission to recommend legislative reforms that would align Australia with the legal frameworks of the United Kingdom and Canada—proposing a statutory form of vicarious liability with retrospective effect.
 The Commission chose not to pursue this and left such matters to the courts.”

-Instead, the Royal Commission proposed, and Parliament enacted, a statutory form of vicarious liability and non-delegable duty intended to address the inequities highlighted by the High Court, but this applies only to victims of abuse that occurred after 2018.
+Instead, the Royal Commission proposed, and Parliament enacted, a statutory form of vicarious liability and non-delegable duty intended to address the inequities highlighted by the High Court, but this applies only to victims of abuse that occurred more recently.

 “On vicarious liability in circumstances akin to employment, Australia is now at odds with decades of authority in the highest courts of Canada, the United Kingdom and New Zealand,” said Ms James.